 Mental Health and Substance Use Services

-While the Mental Health Parity and Addiction Equity Act (MHPAEA) ensures non-discriminatory coverage at the federal level, provider availability and network adequacy vary widely.
+Federal law (MHPAEA) already prevents discrimination in mental health coverage.
+But provider availability and network adequacy vary widely.
 Some states have stricter network adequacy rules for mental health than others, meaning you may have more or fewer in-network therapists and psychiatrists.

-3. What About Preventive Care and Wellness Programs?
+3. Preventive Care and Wellness Programs: What Stays?

-The ACA requires all non-grandfathered health plans to cover a set of free preventive services-including annual physicals, immunizations, and cancer screenings-with no cost sharing.
-This federal mandate applies in all states, so your basic preventive care remains covered.
+The ACA mandates that all non-grandfathered plans cover a set of free preventive services—annual physicals, immunizations, cancer screenings—with no cost sharing.
+That's federal, so it stays in any state.

-However, employer-sponsored wellness programs and incentives can vary.
-Some employers offer state-specific wellness perks (e.g., gym memberships, health coaching, or biometric screenings) that may not be available in your new state.
-And if your employer uses a health-to-wealth platform like WellthCare, the key advantage is that preventive habits (like scans and labs) are rewarded with automatically funded Store dollars and retirement contributions-no matter where you live.
-That portability and instant value are rare in traditional plans, which often lose their luster across state lines.
+But employer-sponsored wellness programs and incentives?
+Those can vary.
+Some employers offer state-specific perks (gym memberships, health coaching, or biometric screenings) that may not be available in your new state.
+WellthCare, the first Health-to-Wealth Benefit System, was designed to provide consistent rewards and retirement contributions for preventive care no matter where you live, because it operates alongside your employer's plan as a portable benefit.
+If your employer uses a health-to-wealth platform like WellthCare, preventive habits (like scans and labs) automatically fund Store dollars and retirement contributions—wherever you live.
+That kind of portability and instant value is rare in traditional plans.

-If your employer offers a pension, 401(k), or similar retirement benefit, those are portable by law and do not change when you move.
+If your employer offers a pension, 401(k), or similar retirement benefit, those are portable by law—no changes when you move.
 However, contributions tied to health behavior may be affected.
 For example:

 - HSA contributions are tied to a high-deductible health plan (HDHP).
-If you change to a non-HDHP plan in a new state, you may lose HSA eligibility.
+Switch to a non-HDHP in a new state, and you could lose HSA eligibility.

 - WellthCare's automatic pension contributions based on preventive health actions remain active across state lines because they're funded by the employer through the WellthCare ecosystem, not by state-specific insurance regulations.